-Motivated by the structure of basic sensor networks, we study an optimal joint decoding problem in which the real valued outputs of two correlated Gaussian sources are scalar quantized, bit assigned, and transmitted, without applying any channel coding or interleaving, over a multiple access channel (MAC) which consists of two orthogonal point-to-point time-correlated Rayleigh fading sub-channels used with soft-decision demodulation.
-Each fading sub-channel is modeled by a non-binary Markov noise discrete channel which was recently shown to effectively represent it.
+Abstract-Motivated by the structure of basic sensor networks, we study an optimal joint decoding problem in which the realvalued outputs of two correlated Gaussian sources are scalar quantized, bit assigned, and transmitted, without applying channel coding or interleaving, over a multiple-access channel that consists of two orthogonal point-to-point time-correlated Rayleigh fading subchannels used with soft-decision demodulation.
+Each fading subchannel is modeled by a nonbinary Markov noise discrete channel that was recently shown to effectively represent it.
 The correlated sources have memory captured by a time-varying correlation coefficient governed by a two-state first-order Markov process.
-At the receiver side, we design a joint sequence maximum a posteriori (MAP) decoder to exploit the correlation between the two sources, their temporal memory, as well as the redundancy left in the quantizers' indices, the channels' soft-decision outputs, and noise memory.
+At the receiver side, we design a joint sequence maximum a posteriori (MAP) decoder to exploit the correlation between the two sources, their temporal memory, and the redundancy left in the quantizers' indexes, the channels' soft-decision outputs, and noise memory.
 Under the simple practical case of using two-level source quantization, we propose a Markov model to estimate the joint behavior of the quantized sources.
-We then establish necessary and a sufficient conditions under which the delay-prone joint sequence MAP decoder can be reduced to a simple instantaneous symbol-bysymbol decoder.
-We illustrate our analytical results by system simulation and demonstrate that joint MAP decoding can appropriately harness the source and channel characteristics to achieve improved signal-to-distortion ratio performance for a wide range of system conditions.
+We then establish necessary and sufficient conditions under which the delay-prone joint sequence MAP decoder can be reduced to a simple instantaneous symbol-by-symbol decoder.
+We illustrate our analytical results by system simulation and demonstrate that joint MAP decoding can appropriately harness source and channel characteristics to achieve improved signal-to-distortion ratio performance for a wide range of system conditions.

-Index Terms: Sensor networks, joint source-channel MAP decoding, correlated Gaussian sources, Markov models, multiple access channels with memory, time-correlated fading, quantization.
+Index Terms-Correlated Gaussian sources, joint sourcechannel (JSC) maximum a posteriori (MAP) decoding, Markov models, multiple-access channels (MACs) with memory, quantization, sensor networks, time-correlated fading.